Pete King to Newsmax: 'No Justification' to Release Jack Smith Docs

-There was "no justification" for U.S. District Judge Tanya Chutkan to release more documents from special counsel Jack Smith's investigation into former President Donald Trump, former Rep. Pete King said on Newsmax Sunday.
+There was "no justification" for U.S. District Judge Tanya Chutkan to release more documents from special counsel Jack Smith's investigation into former President Donald Trump, former Rep. Pete King told Newsmax on Sunday.

 "I haven't practiced law for a while, but there was absolutely no justification, no reason for that evidence to be released," the New York Republican, appearing on Newsmax's "Wake Up America Weekend" with former Rep. Jack Kingston, R-Ga., commented.